M100 Young European Journalists Workshop 2019

 Finally, the young journalists take part in the international media conference M100 Sanssouci Colloquium, which invites more than 60 international chief editors, historians and representatives of political organizations to Potsdam to discuss the future of the European public.
 The results of the workshop will be presented at the M100 Sanssouci Colloquium and published on our M100 YouTube channel, Instagram- and Facebook account.
 The young journalists are also invited to participate in the debates and are jointly responsible for the coverage of the conference in the social media.

 Since 2005, the workshop has connected young journalists from Europe, the Eastern Partnership countries and Russia and promoted long-term ties among participants, providing a M100 alumni group or organising alumni meetings.
 Having realised different collaborative, cross-border projects, such as blogs, platforms, films or reports during the workshop, the young journalists gain the relevant experience to realise own projects and goals afterwards.
 Some M100 alumnis founded their own media organisations, such as the co-founder of the investigative network Correct!v Daniel Drepper or the founder of the reportage platform Outriders Jakub Górnicki.
 Others continued to work for successful independent media organisations, such as De Correspondent Netherlands or Hromadske.TV Ukraine.

 The M100YEJ is an initiative of the City of Potsdam and Potsdam Media International e.V..
-It is supported by the Federal Foreign Office and the National Endowment for Democracy and takes place in cooperation with Alex Berlin, the European Youth Press and the MIZ Babelsberg.
+It is supported by the Federal Press Office, the Friedrich Naumann Foundation, and the National Endowment for Democracy.
+Cooperation Partners are the European Youth Press, heyfilm, MIZ Babelsberg, Telefonica and Orange Magazine.